A. What to consider as an employer

 - Employees who are members of the army, naval or air force reserve

-Under the Jobkeeper payment, business or not-for-profits that are impacted by the Coronavirus will be able to access a subsidy provided by the Government to continue paying their employees.
-Affected employers will be able to claim payment of $1,500 per fortnight per eligible employee from 30 September until 27 September 2020.
-On 21 July 2020, the Government announced the extension of the Jobkeeper payment for a further six months until 28 March 2021 for those business who continue to struggle.
+Under the JobKeeper payment, businesses or not-for-profits that are impacted by the COVID-19 pandemic were able to access a subsidy provided by the Government to continue paying their employees.
+Affected employers were able to claim payment of $1,500 per fortnight per eligible employee from 30 March 2020 until 28 March 2021.

 Further changes were announced on 7 August 2020 to adjust the reference date for determining employee eligibility and make it easier for organisations to qualify for the JobKeeper payment extension.

-The payment rate of $1,500 per fortnight for eligible employees and business participants will be reduced to $1,500 per fortnight from 28 September 2020 and to $1,000 per fortnight from 4 January 2021.
-From 28 September 2020, lower payment rates will apply for employees and business participants that worked fewer than 20 hours per week in the relevant reference period.
+The payment rate of $1,500 per fortnight for eligible employees and business participants was reduced to $1,000 per fortnight from 4 January 2021.
+From 28 September 2020, lower payment rates applied for employees and business participants that worked fewer than 20 hours per week in the relevant reference period.

-From 28 September 2020, businesses and not-for-profits will be required to reassess their eligibility with reference to their actual GST turnover in the September quarter 2020 to be eligible for the Jobkeeper payment from 28 September 2020 to 3 January 2021.
+From 28 September 2020, businesses and not-for-profits were required to reassess their eligibility with reference to their actual GST turnover in the September quarter 2020 to be eligible for the JobKeeper payment from 28 September 2020 forward.

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.